rails/rails/guides/source/action_view_overview.md

 <% end %>
 ```

-The loop is setup in regular embedding tags +<% %>+ and the name is written using the output embedding tag +<%= %>+.
+The loop is setup in regular embedding tags `<% %>` and the name is written using the output embedding tag `<%= %>`.
 Note that this is not just a usage suggestion, for Regular output functions like print or puts won't work with ERB templates.
 So this would be wrong:

 ```erb
 <%# WRONG %>
 Hi, Mr. <% puts "Frodo" %>
 ```

-To suppress leading and trailing whitespaces, you can use +<%-+ +-%>+ interchangeably with +<%+ and +%>+.
+To suppress leading and trailing whitespaces, you can use `<%-` `-%>` interchangeably with `<%` and `%>`.

 #### Builder

 Builder templates are a more programmatic alternative to ERB.
 They are especially useful for generating XML content.
-An XmlMarkup object named +xml+ is automatically made available to templates with a `.builder` extension.
+An XmlMarkup object named `xml` is automatically made available to templates with a `.builder` extension.

 Here are some basic examples: